 In short, we found a clear trade-off: MicroPython is superior for rapid testing and real-time data, while Arduino is the better choice when final performance and speed are the priority.

 For my individual assignment, I will be programming the XIAO ESP32-C3 board, which features the ESP32-C3 microcontroller from Espressif.
-I will first simulate the task on Wokwi to see how it works, and then I will implement it on the actual hardware using two different workflows: the Arduino IDE and "bare-metal" C using Visual studio code.
+I will first simulate the task on Wokwi to see how it works, and then I will implement it on the actual hardware using two different workflows: the Arduino IDE and python on thonny.

 The first step was to understand the board and its microcontroller.
 The XIAO ESP32-C3 uses the ESP32-C3FN4 chip from Espressif.
 This is a 32-bit RISC-V single-core processor, which is a significant step up from the 8-bit AVR chips.